openenergymonitor/BigCommerceAPI_OrderAddressLabelPrint/README.md

 =====

-# PHP GUI frontend
+# GUI frontend
 =====

-This assumes that Apache and PHP are installed.
-If not, run this:
+The GUI runs in a PHP script.
+If Apache and PHP are not installed install them like this:
 ```
-$ sudo apt install apache2 php
+$ sudo apt-get update && sudo apt-get install apache2 php
-$ sudo service apache2 restart
 ```

-Create link to the repo's `web` directory in the apache html directory called `bigcommerce`:
+Create a symbolic link to the repo's `web` directory in the apache `html` directory called `bigcommerce`:
 ```
 $ sudo ln -s [path to repo]/web /var/www/html/bigcommerce
 ```